Go directly to product information

 • z- and e-citral, sweet citrus flavor of lemon peel

-• citronellal, lime leaf (kafir), as in lemongrass and juniper berry
+• citronellal, lime leaf (kaffir lime), as in lemongrass and juniper.

 Usage

-In Nepalese cuisine, siltimur is used as a pepper Used in chutneys and pickles, among other things, often combined with the fresh, citrusy raye timur.
-Use siltimur as a seasoning with white meat (e.g., pork), fried fish, and shellfish.
-Combines well with coconut, fennel—think coconut soup—and tomatoes, for example, in a tomato achar.
+In Nepalese cuisine, siltimur is used by way of pepper Used in chutneys and pickles, among other things, often in combination with the fresh, citrusy raye timur.
+Use siltimur as a seasoning with white meat (pork, for example), fried fish, and shellfish.
+Combines with coconut, fennel—think of coconut soup—and tomato, for example in a tomato achar.

 Features: